jsn-hoang/GittersAndSitters/README.md

 ## Notes

 For running Android tests, use the Nexus 6P AVD.
 If you encounter a failing test, try using a different device.
-Geolocation may not cooperate due to private Google Maps API key.
-Android CI was removed due to issues with updated Gradle version causing build to fail.